Student Employment Handbook

 Coordinate work schedules that will not conflict with the student's class schedule.

-Approve bi-weekly timecards using the outlined payroll deadlines at
+Approve bi-weekly timecards using the payroll deadlines.

 Inform and document if a student is not fulfilling their responsibilities and warn of potential job dismissal.

-Be responsible for keeping track of the student's hours worked by using the Work Study Budget Report that is available to you in the timecard system.
-The report is real time.
-Please email the Student Employment Coordinator to see if an award may be increased before the student has earned their full award.
+Email the Student Employment Coordinator to see if an award may be increased before the student has earned their full award.
 Not all students are eligible to have their work study award increased.
 Students will not be able to log additional hours once they reach their award maximum.

 Monitor department budgets to avoid spending more than the budget allocation.